lukeod/vampiresurvivors-modding/core-architecture.md

 ### GameManager Constructor

-Services are injected through the constructor (28 total dependencies in v1.0+):
+Based on decompiled code, services appear to be injected through the constructor (28 total dependencies in v1.0+):

 ```csharp
 // Full constructor signature with all injected dependencies